SoftUni-Internal/interactive-content/EN/04-SOLID/06-Dependency-Inversion.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/05-SOLID/EN/interactive-java-oop-advanced-s.o.l.i.d-31-dependency-inversion-solution-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-To solve the design issue behind the previous code, we need to create a **middle-layer** where we can define an **abstract interface associated with `Button`** and implement it by any classes like `Lamp`:
+To solve the design issue behind the previous code, we need to create a **middle-layer** where we can define an **abstract interface associated with the `Button` functionality** and implement it by any classes like `Lamp`:

 ```java
 public interface SwitchableDevice {